jsr6720/goodreads-csv-to-md/posts/2018-02-08-the-art-of-war.md

 ## My Review 2/5

+### Date Read
+2018/02/08

+### Date Added
+2018/02/05

-This professor is so full of himself he barely covered the material of the text.<br/><br/>If I hadn't read the book prior to the lecture series I wouldn't have had the slightest clue what he was referring to.
+My Thoughts: This professor is so full of himself he barely covered the material of the text.<br/><br/>If I hadn't read the book prior to the lecture series I wouldn't have had the slightest clue what he was referring to.

 ---